Are you new to blogging and wondering what is the best blogging sites to start a new blog?

 - Free plan available

-- Premium plan starts at $20 per year.
+- The premium plan starts at $20 per year.

-- Blog platform with built in email newsletter
+- A blog platform with a built-in email newsletter

 - Can build an email list